 A mentor should be allocated in a timely manner.
 This may be when a student first starts school, following school transitions, or when the student first enters out-of-home care.
 The mentor should be identified by the leadership team and the process should involve the student to ensure a good fit.
 Consideration of a staff member’s skills, experience, gender, workload and existing relationship with the student is critical.

 Can the classroom teacher also be their mentor?
-Can the ‘Designated Teacher’ be the student mentor?
+Can the ‘designated teacher’ be the learning mentor?

 No, the mentor should not be directly involved in the teaching of the student.
-The mentor can be the out-of-home care 'Designated Teacher'.
-Ideally, however, the mentor should ideally be a trusted staff member who is willing to take on the role voluntarily, outside of regular classroom, who has a particular connection and fit with the student.
+The mentor can be the out-of-home care 'designated teacher'.
+However, the mentor should ideally be a trusted staff member who is willing to take on the role voluntarily, outside of regular classroom, who has a particular connection and fit with the student.

 What does the mentor actually do?